crossplane/crossplane-cli/README.md

 ```

 ### Install
-Installing the stack can be done with the sample which was generated for
+Installing the stack can be done with a sample which was generated for
-us by the `init` that we ran earlier.
+us by the `init` that we ran earlier, but it's a little easier to use
+the `install` command:

 ```
-kubectl apply -f config/stack/samples/install.stack.yaml
+kubectl crossplane stack install 'crossplane-examples/hello-world'
 ```